Case study: Business Strategy + DX Implementation / Kitamura Industrial Painting Co., Ltd.

 Q: Why did you consult with THT?

-I was grateful to hear this.
+I was very encouraged and grateful to hear that.

 Q: Please tell us about your short-term and medium-term challenges.